Soft Coated Wheaten Terrier vs Sloughi: Complete Comparison (2026)

 Health and Lifespan Comparison

 Soft Coated Wheaten Terrier has a typical lifespan of 12-14 years, while Sloughi lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Soft Coated Wheaten Terrier is predisposed to Protein-Losing Conditions, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Sloughi faces its own health challenges including Potential Health Concerns, Physical Considerations.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Similar predisposition counts, different specific risks, different management requirements.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health